 Producer/Director/Camera/Editor Anita Chang

-Originally conceived as a multimedia performance, this piece attempts to link the disappearing worlds of animal and human.
-Interfacing the “disappearing” technologies of Super-8mm and 16mm image projection, with the immediacy and reality of video.
-“Captivated” images of animals and humans in raw form are juxtaposed and documented in a way that speaks to an identity crisis of the human race and ultimately to the fragility of beauty, nature and humanity.
+As a moving image component of a multimedia performance, this work links the disappearing worlds of animal and human.
+Interfacing the “disappearing” technologies of Super-8mm and 16mm image projection, with the immediacy and reality of video, “captivated” images of animals and humans in raw form are juxtaposed and documented in a way that speaks to an identity crisis of the human race and ultimately to the fragility of beauty, nature and humanity.

-San Francisco Int’l Asian American Film Festival, U. Wisconsin Madison Cinematheque, Taipei Artist Village, Film Arts Festival of Independent Cinema, Yerba Buena Center for the Arts, SF Cinematheque, Marseilles Images Contre Nature Festival International de Video Expérimentale, Los Angeles Asian, Headlands Center for the Arts.
+UnionDocs Brooklyn / San Francisco Int’l Asian American Film Festiva / U. Wisconsin Madison Cinematheque / Taipei Artist Village / Film Arts Festival of Independent Cinema / Yerba Buena Center for the Arts / SF Cinematheque / Marseilles Images Contre Nature Festival International de Video Expérimentale / Los Angeles Asian / Headlands Center for the Arts.

 For information on sales and rental, go to Distribution